PelionIoT/mbl-docs/Docs/mbl_based_projects/mbl_based_projects.md

     * `/path/to/output` with a directory to contain build artifacts.
     * `imx7s-warp-mbl` with the name of your target machine.
     * `your-github-user` with your GitHub username or organization.

+    If you want to initialize a work area for your project without doing a build you can use [Google's git-repo tool][google-git-repo] directly by running something like:
+    ```
+    repo init -u ssh://git@github.com/your-github-user/mbl-project-manifest-example
+    repo sync
+    ```
+    Replace `your-github-user` with your GitHub username or organization.

 ## 4. Add an image recipe